javmart/zero-to-qed/docs/src/17_verification.md

 Before we tackle the challenge of connecting proofs to production code, let us take a detour through cellular automata.
 Conway's Game of Life is a zero-player game that evolves on an infinite grid.
 Each cell is either alive or dead.
 At each step, cells follow simple rules: a live cell with two or three neighbors survives, a dead cell with exactly three neighbors becomes alive, and everything else dies.
 From these rules emerges startling complexity: oscillators, spaceships, and patterns that compute arbitrary functions.

 The Game of Life is an excellent verification target because we can prove properties about specific patterns without worrying about the infinite grid.
-We work with finite grids that wrap toroidally, which is sufficient for studying bounded patterns.
+The challenge is that the true Game of Life lives on an unbounded plane, which we cannot represent directly.
+We need a finite approximation that preserves the local dynamics.

+The standard solution is a toroidal grid.
+Imagine taking a rectangular grid and gluing the top edge to the bottom edge, forming a cylinder.
+Then glue the left edge to the right edge, forming a torus.
+Geometrically, this is the surface of a donut.
+A cell at the right edge has its eastern neighbor on the left edge.
+A cell at the top has its northern neighbor at the bottom.
+Every cell has exactly eight neighbors, with no special boundary cases.

+This topology matters for verification.
+On a bounded grid with walls, edge cells would have fewer neighbors, changing their evolution rules.
+We would need separate logic for corners, edges, and interior cells.
+The toroidal topology eliminates this complexity: the neighbor-counting function is uniform across all cells.
+More importantly, patterns that fit within the grid and do not interact with their wrapped-around selves behave exactly as they would on the infinite plane.
+A 5x5 blinker on a 10x10 torus evolves identically to a blinker on the infinite grid, because the pattern never grows large enough to meet itself coming around the other side.

 ```lean
 {{#include ../../src/ZeroToQED/GameOfLife.lean:grid}}